+5.4.1.2 Performance Considerations for HTTP/3 using IETF QUIC over 5G Networks

-The IETF specifications for HTTP/3 [5] and the core QUIC functions [31, 32, 33, 34] are now approved in the IETF, and have been broadly deployed by a number of browser vendors and content providers, since the IETF QUIC working group has focused on specification, implementation, and, after the specifications were sufficiently stable enough, deployment, all in parallel.
+The IETF specifications for HTTP/3 [5][31] and the core QUIC functions [32, 33, 34] are now approved in the IETF, and have been broadly deployed by a number of browser vendors and content providers, since the IETF QUIC working group has focused on specification, implementation, and, after the specifications were sufficiently stable enough, deployment, all in parallel.
 The performance of HTTP/3 over IETF QUIC in environments that have not been encountered during deployments to date is still an open question.
 Of greatest interest for this study, is the performance of HTTP/3 over IETF QUIC in 5G networks.
 Although deployment of 5G networks has begun, most deployment experience with HTTP/3 over IETF QUIC in mobile networks over the past few years has been in non-5G networks.